Thursday Dec 19, 2024

 Introduction

-• The temple is dedicated to Lord Muruga, with the specific name Dhandayuthapani, which signifies that he holds the divine weapon called the “Dandayudham” or “Vel.”
+• Deity: The temple is dedicated to Lord Muruga, specifically referred to as Dhandayuthapani, which signifies that he wields the divine weapon called the Dandayudham or Vel.

 Puranic Significance

-• The temple is believed to be approximately 500 years old, making it a place of historical and religious importance.
+• Historical Background: The temple is believed to be approximately 500 years old, making it a significant site both historically and religiously.

-• The temple follows the pooja rituals as per the Karana and Kameeka Agamas, which are ancient religious texts that guide temple rituals.
+• Rituals: The temple adheres to the pooja rituals outlined in the Karana and Kameeka Agamas, ancient texts that govern temple rituals.

-• The temple’s establishment is associated with Saint Karupanna Swamy, who had a divine vision of Lord Muruga.
-In his vision, Lord Muruga directed him to build a temple where his divine feet could be found on top of Kumaragiri hill.
+• The temple’s founding is linked to Saint Karupanna Swamy, who experienced a divine vision of Lord Muruga.
+In this vision, Lord Muruga instructed him to build a temple at the site where his divine feet could be found on Kumaragiri Hill.

 Beliefs